 The Partnerships Committee, spearheaded by Waliya Lari, bridges the gap between journalists and American Muslim communities.
 Members are working to create a roster of think tanks, nonprofits and other organizations to ensure journalists have the tools and sources they need to properly report on Muslims and that Muslim communities have proper channels to get in touch with journalists.

 The Sources Committee, spearheaded by Yousuf Fahimuddin, is creating a database of sources that goes beyond traditional religious scholars and political advocacy groups.
 In 2018, the committee will expand its efforts to find Muslim leaders who can be the voice of the American Muslim experience throughout the country.
 The database will help local as well as national journalists cover the diverse group of people who make up "Muslim America" — accurately and fairly.

+The deadline to be a MATF volunteer has been extended.
 These volunteer positions are a year long and require about 1-2 hours a week.
-Email Nuran Alteir at email@example.com by Thursday, February 15 with no more than 150 words explaining why you're interested in serving on this task force and what committee(s) you'd most like to work with.
+Email Nuran Alteir at firstname.lastname@example.org by Friday, April 13 with no more than 150 words explaining why you're interested in serving on this task force and what committee(s) you'd most like to work with.
 You must be an active AAJA member to apply.

 The Muslim American Task Force (MATF) is also putting together a survey to evaluate the types of resources journalists would like to access.
 Have an idea you want to share with the committee?
 How interested are you in covering stories about American Muslims that go beyond reaction pieces?
 What challenges do journalists in your newsroom face when covering the Muslim community?
 Participate in the survey for a chance to win a FREE 2018 AAJA National Convention registration!